mhewedy/CloudBees-Fusion/README.md

 ### ⚡Why Use This?
 Saves time by automatically redirecting from:
 ```
 https://<domain>/job/<project>/job/<branch>/
 ```
 to:

 ```
 https://<domain>/job/<project>/job/<branch>/lastBuild/cloudbees-pipeline-explorer/
 ```
+Also, shows an in-place popup with the Pipeline Explorer view to "Proceed" or "Abort" the Pipeline.

 ### 🚀 Installation
 * Download this repository